hrgdavor/java-hipster-ioc/README.md

 - I wanted to try generated serializers and deserializers for jackson versus runtime ones.
 - [micronaut-serde-jackson](README.json.serialization.md) looks very promising for jackson serializers generation

+# todo

+generate dependency information as json

+- list contexts
+  - dependencies
+  - exposed beans
+  - expanded beans
+  - factories
+  - initializers
+  - AutoCloseable beans
+- produce a markdown that is clickable and explains each module where you can click each class if you need more details
+- can be used to produce a dependency graph
+- maybe some nice HTML interface to explore dependencies

 ## Context definition

 Define a public interface that is public facing part of your context.
 Other transitive dependencies that their dependencies resolved will